Aircat 1150 Killer Torque 1/2-Inch Impact Wrench – Best overall (you need an air compressor)

 - Kawasaki 841426 1/2-Inch Impact 7.5-Amp Wrench

-Aircat 1150 Killer Torque 1/2-Inch Impact Wrench
+1- Aircat 1150 Killer Torque 1/2-Inch Impact Wrench – Best Pneumatic Air Compressed

-It comes with a comfortable grip and controls on the back that allow you to change settings with your thumb.
+It comes with a comfortable grip and controls on the back allowing you to change settings with your thumb.
 It has one reverse setting with full torque and three tightening settings.
 Some people say that the bits slide off quite easily from the head, but when we tested it out we did not find this to be a problem.
-All in all, this is a great pneumatic impact wrench to have in terms of value and deliver professional grade power and torque at reasonable prices.
+All in all, this is a great pneumatic impact wrench to have in terms of value and delivers professional-grade power and torque at reasonable prices.

-DEWALT DCF899B 20V MAX XR Brushless High Torque 1/2″ Impact Wrench
+2- DEWALT DCF899B 20V MAX XR Brushless High Torque 1/2″ – Best Cordless Impact Wrench

-In terms of performance, it delivers a max working torque of 700 ft-lbs and a loosening torque of 1,200 ft lbs.
+In terms of performance, it delivers a max working torque of 700 ft-lbs and a loosening torque of 1,200 ft-lbs.
 The trigger is variable speed, so the speed depends on how hard you press in on it.
 There is a trigger lock as well to prevent you from accidently pressing in on it when not in use.
 The brake system on the Dewalt DCF899B is also quite nice in that it will completely stop turning when you let off the trigger.

-Kawasaki 841426 1/2-Inch Impact 7.5-Amp Wrench
+3- Kawasaki 841426 1/2-Inch Impact 7.5-Amp Wrench – Best Corded

 If you want the best impact wrench that is corded, you should consider the Kawasaki 841426.
-This ½ inch impact wrench is designed for those on a budget and don’t really need crazy amounts of torque.
+This ½ inch impact wrench is designed for those on a budget and doesn’t really need crazy amounts of torque.
 If you are a professional, we would suggest you look somewhere else.
 In terms of performance, the Kawasaki 841426 only has the bare essentials because the selling point is the low price point.

 It only has a maximum working torque of 220 ft-lbs with an impact per minute of 2700.
-There is also not a setting to adjust torque speed.
+There is also no setting to adjust torque speed.
 However, the trigger is variable speed so if you hold it down all the way, it will go faster.
 We have tested this out on common household projects and it works like a charm.

 There were very few circumstances where we found that we need to manually work hard to loosen or tighten a bolt.
-But keep in mind, this is just for easy projects and do it yourself tasks, but if you are taking on anything heavy duty, we don’t think this impact wrench will provide enough torque.
+But keep in mind, this is just for easy projects and do-it-yourself tasks, but if you are taking on anything heavy-duty, we don’t think this impact wrench will provide enough torque.
 Overall, this is a great economical corded impact wrench with decent performance and durability.

 Best Impact Wrench Buyer’s Guide

 Having an impact wrench around your house is great for tough projects when a drill is too weak to remove or put in a bit or screw.
-The basic concept behind how an impact wrench works is that a motor builds up energy through a rotating mass and pushes this mass into an anvil that creates a lot of torque to a fixed bolt.
-These wrenches can rotate clockwise and counterclockwise and are designed to remove and put in bolts, nuts, and screws in tough dense material.
+The basic concept behind how an impact wrench works are that a motor builds up energy through a rotating mass and pushes this mass into an anvil that creates a lot of torque for a fixed bolt.
+These wrenches can rotate clockwise and counterclockwise and are designed to remove and put bolts, nuts, and screws in tough dense material.

 They limit the amount of impact that the operator feels on his or her wrist, thus the name impact wrench.
 The torque generated from an impact wrench is much greater than that from a manual wrench or an electronic drill.
 There are a variety of impact wrenches on the market and each has its pros and cons.
 We have highlighted some features to look out for when shopping for the best impact wrench.

 They have lower torque because batteries simply can’t deliver the same amount of torque as compressed air or corded wrenches.
-However, this could come in handy when you are taking on delicate tasks where you don’t want to over tighten or strip out screws.
+However, this could come in handy when you are taking on delicate tasks where you don’t want to over-tighten or strip out screws.
 The disadvantages of cordless impact wrenches are they are less powerful than pneumatics or corded impact wrenches for the same price.
-There are cordless impact wrenches that can deliver high power, but they are much more expensive.
+There are cordless impact wrenches that can deliver a high power, but they are much more expensive.
 Also, you have to deal with battery drain, which can happen very quickly depending on the model.
 They are also the biggest in size and weight because of the extra space needed for the batteries.